Zuehlke/software-engineering-corner/drafts/all-we-need-is-structure.md

 saveAsDraft: true
 ---

 Do you remember when Dr. Carter, in the previous article "Demystifying Concurrency: Essential Clarifications," explained the difference between `Async` and `Parallel`?
-I think this story ended before touching on a crucial point.
-Even if you understand the core concepts and therefore have a better base than most people, it's easy to get into trouble with the implementation details.
-Like most explanations, it gave the impression that understanding the core concepts would be enough to master concurrency.
+I think the story ended before addressing a crucial point.
+Even if you understand the core concepts and have a better grasp of concurrency than most people, it's easy to run into problems with the implementation details.
+Like many explanations, it suggested that understanding the core concepts would be enough to master concurrency.
 Most people know this isn't true.
-But as we already established, it's not easy to **not** get drawn into detailed, complicated rabbit holes that sometimes lead to even more confusion.
-So, let's dive deeper into the problem and try to find best practices for these issues.
+But as we've already established, it's not easy to avoid getting drawn into detailed, complicated rabbit holes that can lead to even more confusion.
+So, let's dive deeper into the problem and try to find the best practices for these issues.

 Let's start with the simplest part: the quadrant that does not include concurrency.